ytcheng-lab/Softmax-on-Ara-RVV/README.md

 # Softmax-on-Ara-RVV

 ## 📌Summary
 > This project evaluates the acceleration of softmax using RVV vector intrinsics.
-The result shows up to 99% execution time can be reduced by replacing glibc’s scalar expf() with a Taylor-approximated SIMD version.
+The result shows up to 99% cycle counts can be reduced by replacing glibc’s scalar expf() with a Taylor-approximated SIMD version.

 ## Motivation
 While porting MobileBERT to RISC-V, we identified softmax as a key bottleneck due to: